Just Ask Prevention Curriculum

 CHANGE THE IDEAS THAT LEAD TO HUMAN TRAFFICKING.

 An imminent curriculum initiative, Trafficking Resistance, Awareness, and Prevention (TRAP), will be the first school-based program that partners with local law enforcement—school resource officers (SROs)—to create a direct line of defense to actively protect and prevent children from becoming victims of human trafficking.

-ATI didn’t just give us posters and materials, they gave us invaluable information that transformed the way students thought of human trafficking.
-I’ve had people come up to me after seeing the posters and ask “so what is human trafficking?”
-I was fully prepared to answer their questions thanks to ATI.
-And they took the time to ask those questions due to the amazing materials this organization has provided.
-It’s honestly hard to judge how our culture has changed, but having a few extremely informed people can create a wave of enlightened and educated students that can gradually transform this issue.
+- ATI didn’t just give us posters and materials, they gave us invaluable information that transformed the way students thought of human trafficking.
+I’ve had people come up to me after seeing the posters and ask “so what is human trafficking?”…they took the time to ask those questions due to the amazing materials this organization has provided…a few extremely informed people can create a wave of enlightened and educated students that can gradually transform this issue.

 - A student that was walking home got approached by a man that offered her money if she came with him.
 Using the tools that she learned from ATI, she knew there were red flags and ran home to let an adult know.
 This is just one example of how the ATI organization has helped students be more aware of their surroundings…Students are more aware of signs and understanding the importance of what human trafficking is.